KendrickLamarck/kh_network_control_mac/README.md

 * Install Xcode
 * Make sure you have `python3` available in the terminal.

-**Note:** You can use a different python executable path, but if you do, you have to change the variable `pythonExecutable` in `KH Volume slider/Sources/KHAccess.swift`.
+**Note:** You can change the python executable path in the settings.

 Clone the project.
 Find out the network interface your speakers are connected via.
-If it's not `en0`, change the `networkInterface` variable in `KH Volume slider/Sources/KHAccess.swift`.
+If it's not `en0`, change it in the settings.

 Now open `KH Volume slider.xcodeproj` in Xcode, build and run the app.
 At this point we probably get stuck because of code signage/ownership issues or something.